- What is radiation therapy? When is it used?

 Internal radiation: a type of therapy in which a radioactive substance is put into or close to the area needing treatment.
 Also called brachytherapy.

-Linear accelerator (lin-ee-uhr ak-SELL-er-a-ter): a machine that creates high-energy radiation to treat cancers using electricity to form a beam of fast-moving subatomic particles called photons (foe-tahns).
+Linear accelerator (LIN-ee-uhr ak-SELL-er-A-ter): a machine that creates high-energy radiation to treat cancers with a beam of subatomic particles called photons (FOE-tahns).
 Also called a linac.

-Medical oncologist (med-ih-kull on-kahl-uh-jist): a doctor who is specially trained in the diagnosis and treatment of cancer and who specializes in the use of chemotherapy and other drugs to treat cancer
+Medical oncologist (MED-ih-kull on-KAHL-uh-jist): a doctor who is specially trained in the diagnosis and treatment of cancer and specializes in the use of chemotherapy and other drugs to treat cancer

 Medical social worker also called clinical social worker: a mental health professional with a master’s degree in social work (MSW).
 A social worker can help people manage medical, psychological, social, and educational needs.

-Metastasis (meh-tas-tuh-sis): the spread of cancer cells to distant areas of the body by way of the lymph system or bloodstream.
+Metastasis (meh-TAS-tuh-sis): the spread of cancer cells to distant parts of the body by way of the lymph system or bloodstream.
 Also used to describe the area to which cancer has spread.
-The plural is metastases (meh-tas-tuh-sees).
+The plural is metastases (meh-TAS-tuh-sees).

-Monoclonal antibody (ma-nuh-KLO-nuhl AN-tih-bah-dee): man-made antibodies that are designed to lock onto certain antigens (substances that can be recognized by the immune system).
-Monoclonal antibodies can be attached to chemotherapy drugs or radioactive substances and deliver these treatments directly to the cancer cells, killing them with little risk of harming healthy tissue.
+Monoclonal antibodies (MA-nuh-KLO-nuhl AN-tih-BAH-deez): man-made forms of immune system proteins designed to lock onto certain antigens (substances that can be recognized by the immune system).
+Monoclonal antibodies can be attached to chemotherapy drugs or radioactive substances and deliver these treatments right to the cancer cells, killing them with little risk of harming healthy tissue.